 At least once, Saint Basil described in writing the toll that all these efforts took on him.
 In a letter to Bishop Eusebius of Samosata he wrote that he was exhausted from physical weakness and from "a continuous illness, a rigorous winter, and the piling up of business..."
 Despite this, however, Saint Basil continued throughout his life to serve God and to do hard things.

-With the new year, many of us will make resolutions.
-A recent book encourages teenagers to resolve to serve God in an intriguing way.
+With the new year, many of us make resolutions.
+A compelling book encourages teenagers to resolve to serve God in an intriguing way.
 Its title is "Do Hard Things" (Multnomah Books, 2008).

 The book's subtitle is "A Teenage Rebellion Against Low Expectations," and the authors, brothers Alex and Brett Harris, urge fellow teens to join a "rebelution" against a culture that promotes comfort and encourages teens to remain childish for too many years.
 This culture, they contend, assumes that teens are unwilling and unable to take on challenging tasks, to read deep and thought-provoking books, or to use their freedom for "huge accomplishments."
 But the Harris brothers believe that teens can do all these things.
 As they told an interviewer, "The teen years are not a vacation from responsibility.
 They are the training ground of future leaders who dare to be responsible now."